-- Our Cradle to Cradle Gold-Level certified wool knitwear yarn has been certified as a safe building block for the circular economy (it can safely biodegrade or be recycled).
+Our Cradle to Cradle Gold-Level certified wool knitwear yarn has been certified as a safe building block for the circular economy.
 Find out more about our wool >

-- The RealReal gives new life to luxury goods through consignment by providing the largest selection of pre-owned luxury items.
+- The RealReal gives new life to luxury goods through consignment by providing the largest selection of pre-owned high-end items.
 This partnership is our first step to making sure our products do not ever end up as waste.
-By designing products that are built to last and embracing The RealReal’s new business model, we are transforming the way our clothes are produced, sold, shared and reused.
+By designing pieces that are built to last and embracing The RealReal’s new business model, we are transforming the way our clothes are produced, sold, shared and reused.

-When considering materials through the lens of the circular economy they are broken into two categories – technical and biological materials as outlined below.
+When considering materials through the lens of the circular economy, they are broken into two categories: technical and biological materials.

-Biological materials are materials that come from renewable sources.
-They are natural materials that when manufactured for the circular economy can safely decompose into the natural environment (soil, water, etc.) without affecting it in a negative way, providing food for bacteria and microbiological life.
+Biological materials come from renewable sources.
+They are natural fibres that, when manufactured for the circular economy and under the right conditions, can safely decompose into the natural environment (soil, water, etc.) without affecting it in a negative way – providing food for bacteria and microbiological life.

 Here are some of the ways that we are embracing circularity in our materials and collections:

-- Nylon is a technical material, meaning that it is a synthetic material that should be perpetually recycled at the end of used.
+- Nylon is a technical material, meaning it is a synthetic material that should be perpetually recycled at the end of use.

 - ECONYL® use an innovative technology to turn nylon waste into first-grade nylon yarn, that offers the same quality as virgin nylon.
-It can then be recycled infinitely making it a truly circular material.
-Our collection of Falabella GO bags are made with ECONYL® yarn, and all Falabella bags are now lined with ECONYL®.
+It can then be recycled infinitely, making it a truly circular material.
+Our collection of Falabella GO bags are created with ECONYL® yarn as well as our Stellawear garments.

-- The transition to the use of regenerative methods in agriculture is key and examples of this are organic farming, restorative grazing and sustainable forestry.
+- Transitioning to the use of regenerative methods in agriculture is key, and examples of this include organic farming, restorative grazing and sustainable forestry.

-- We source our viscose in a way that protects and enriches ancient forests and the species that live there.
-We are the only brand that can trace viscose right back to the forest it came from.
+- We source our viscose in a way that protects and enriches ancient forests and the species that live in them.
+We are the only brand that can trace viscose right back to the tree it came from.
 As it is one of our key materials, we are committed to making sure that the ecosystems we source from are conserved.